openlumi/lumimqtt/README.md

     "sensor_debounce_period": 60
 }
 ```
 Every line is optional.
-By default LumiMQTT will use the connection
+By default, LumiMQTT will use the connection
 to localhost with the anonymous login.

 `{MAC}` will be automatically replaced by a hex number representing a MAC address.